More Unusual Accordions

 • Tablet or computer with Internet connection

 • Metal ruler

 • Bonefolder (helpful if the tip is narrow) or something else to score with like a (short) knitting needle

 • 45° right triangle, metal best so you can cut against, but plastic is fine

 • Scrap paper for gluing

-• Card stock and any kind of printer to print out template which will be sent ahead of class
+• 1-2 sheets of card stock and any kind of printer to print out template which will be sent ahead of class

-C: (4) sheets 9" x 9" paper is best, but 8.5" x 8.5" is okay.
-Grain can go either way, heavy text weight or light card or cover weight.
+B: (1-4) sheets 9" x 9" paper is best, but 8.5" x 8.5" is okay.
+Grain can go either way, heavy text weight (like sketch drawing paper) or light cardstock or cover weight paper.